Skip to main content

 Safety & Security

-How do you address safety and security?
+How do you address safety and security in Israel?

 What happens if there is a security situation during the trip?